Home » Catalan government strikes budget deal hostile to property investors

 1. From rent control to “purchase control”

-The new agreement aims to go further.
-It will not formally ban transactions, but it will condition their validity on intended use.
+The new agreement does not formally ban transactions, but it will condition their validity on intended use.

 In stressed zones — 271 municipalities covering around 90% of the Catalan population — you will only be permitted to buy a property if it is: